tabithablagdon/angular2-spa-user-manager/README.md

 # angular2-spa-user-manager

-<p>User Manager is a single page application built with Angular 2 - simulates an internal-use user manager interface an internet company can use to manage its users/clients.
+<p>User Manager is a single page application built in TypeScript with Angular 2 - simulates an internal-use user manager interface an internet company can use to manage its users/clients.
 More complex features can be added.</p>

 <p>
 <h3>Current Features:</h3>